Icenium/bond-content/grocery-list/lesson-1.md

 When you use a `type` of `"everlive"`, Kendo UI takes care of most of the DataSource configuration for you.
 You still need to provide a `typeName` so Kendo UI knows which content type to request from the Backend Services project.

 And with this change you now have a functioning grocery list.
 When you add groceries through the UI they're added to the backend and the list refreshes automatically.
 How does the list know to refresh?
 When you call the `sync()` method on a Kendo UI DataSource, it intelligently makes the calls needed to sync the backend data.
-All Kendo UI widgets that are driven by that data then know to refresh their views to reflect the updates.
+All Kendo UI widgets driven by that data then know to refresh their views to reflect the updates.

 Using the DataSource as an abstraction makes all sorts of things possible.
 For example, suppose you wanted to sort the groceries by their name?
 You can get that behavior with the `sort` option: